 Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

-Relationship between two nodes is represented using a connector.
+The relationship between two nodes is represented using a connector.
 Multiple instances of nodes and connectors form a diagram.
 Some of the key features are listed below.

 Bridging is a visual indication of overlapping between two connectors.